University of Manchester - Logo

 Compulsory Units

-• International Investment Law
+• International Investment Law;

-• International Commercial Arbitration and Mediation Law
+• International Commercial Arbitration and Mediation Law.

 Optional Units

-• Academic Skills for Legal Studies
+• Academic Skills for Legal Studies;

-• International Sale of Goods
+• International Sale of Goods;

-• International Banking Law
+• International Banking Law;

-• Global Economic and World Trade Law
+• Global Economic and World Trade Law;

-• Transnational Corporate & Capital Markets Law
+• Transnational Corporate and Capital Markets Law;

-• Intellectual Property Law
+• Intellectual Property Law;

-• Trade Mark Law and Policy
+• Trademark Law and Policy;

-• Patent Law and Policy
+• Patent Law and Policy;

-• Foundations of International Law
+• Foundations of International Law .

-These are examples of units offered in 2023/24 and are subject to change.
+These are examples of units offered in 2024/25 and are subject to change.

 See the full list of units and find out more on the full course profile >

-Where will your degree take you?
+Where will your course take you?

 The demand for well-rounded law graduates continues to grow worldwide.
-Our degrees allow you to develop a variety of both subject-specific and transferable skills suited to a wide variety of roles, such as critical thinking, legal analysis, research, problem-solving and communication.
+Our courses allow you to develop a variety of both subject-specific and transferable skills suited to a wide variety of roles, such as critical thinking, legal analysis, research, problem-solving and communication.

 Most of our recent graduates have gone on to work with leading organisations in states, government agencies, international courts and tribunals, law firms and multinational corporations, international arbitration and other ADR mechanisms, and at top universities, with job titles such as Commercial Arbitrator, Conflict Management Specialist, Consultant, Manager, and Researcher.